2024 Call for Library Fellows

 The John L. Nau III Center for Civil War History invites applications for short-term fellowships to conduct research on the U.S. Civil War era in the University of Virginia’s Albert and Shirley Small Special Collections Library in 2024.
 At least two fellowships will be awarded each year.

 The collections of the Albert and Shirley Small Special Collections Library number more than 400,000 books, 15 million manuscripts, and thousands of maps, broadsides, photographs, audio and video recordings, and artifacts.
-It is nationally recognized for the richness of its holdings in American history, with significant strength in the era of the Civil War.
+The library is nationally recognized for the richness of its holdings in American history, with significant strength in the era of the Civil War.

-- hold the Ph.D or equivalent degree, or
+- hold the PhD or equivalent degree, or

 - are doctoral students who have advanced to candidacy, or